Valley mourns boxing champ Hagler, dead at 66

 The ambulance service also responded to another call on Saturday to the Hagler residence, as did a Bartlett police officer, Keaton said.

-"I don't actually know what the cause of death was," Keaton said in response to a reporter's question.
+“I don’t actually know what the cause of death was,” Keaton said.

-Tim Kershner, director of public relations at Memorial Hospital, said he could not comment due to patient privacy regulations under HIPAA, the Health Insurance Portability and Accountability Act.
+Tim Kershner, director of public relations at Memorial Hospital, said he could not comment due to HIPAA, the Health Insurance Portability and Accountability Act.

-“I am not in a position to comment on a patient’s status.
-I received calls this weekend from the Las Vegas Review-Jounral and USA today asking the same thing.
+“I received calls this weekend from the Las Vegas Review-Journal and USA today asking the same thing.
 I have not asked our ER department if he were a patient here because at this point it is irrelevant,” said Kershner.

 Asked if an autopsy would be performed, Kershner deferred to Medical Director Dr. Matt Dunn who deferred to the state Medical Examiner’s Office.